Voidly Relay

 Remaining Considerations

-Full VAR protocol spec: DID method, crypto primitives, message format, registration, discovery, delivery semantics, signature verification, and security model.
+Full Relay protocol spec: DID method, crypto primitives, message format, registration, discovery, delivery semantics, signature verification, and security model.